cionelo/student-tutor-dashboard-demo/README-technical.md

 I'm **Nehemiah Cionelo**, a Computer Science graduate with a unique combination of technical development skills and marketing execution experience (250K+ social media followers).

 **What I bring to your team:**
-- ⚡ **Fast execution**: Ship production-ready features in weeks, not months
+- Proven ability to architect and ship production software
-- 🎯 **Proven delivery**: Built complete system in 4 months with measurable results
+- Performance optimization expertise with measurable results
-- 🚀 **Modern workflow**: AI-assisted development system that accelerates entire teams
-- 🏗️ **Architecture skills**: Design scalable systems with performance optimization
-- 🔐 **Security-conscious**: Professional authentication, authorization, validation practices
+- Security-conscious development practices
-- 🌉 **Bridge technical and business**: Translate requirements into working software
+- Bridge between technical and non-technical stakeholders
-- 📚 **Documentation discipline**: Comprehensive docs that enable team collaboration
-- 📈 **Rapid learning**: Master new technologies quickly using systematic approach
+- Rapid learning using modern AI-assisted workflows
+- Professional communication and documentation

 **I'm looking for:**
 - Full-Stack Developer, Frontend Developer, or Marketing Technology Specialist roles